9 tips to help you plan the perfect surf trip to Costa Rica

 Costa Rica also has a lot more on offer besides high-octane happenings though.
 Including but not limited to a number of cultural experiences to undertake, historic landmarks to see and stunning acts of natural beauty found nowhere else on our green planet.

-So if you’re planning a stay at our surf camp in Costa Rica, take a moment to check out some of the other great things you can do in this stunning Central American country.
+So, if you’re planning a stay at our surf camp in Costa Rica, take a moment to check out some of the other great things you can do in this stunning Central American country.
 Then, write them all down and add them to your surf trip itinerary.
 This way you’ll always have something to fall back on those rare occasions when the surf is too small.

 Did you know that Costa Rica has 200 volcanoes?
-Or that it boasts 615 species of animal per 25,000 square kilometers?
+Or that it boasts 615 species of animal per 25,000 square kilometres?
 And that it hasn’t had a national army since 1948?
 Well, if you read up on Costa Rica you’ll soon discover all of this for yourself plus much, much more.

 That’s because Costa Rica is incredibly diverse in terms of geography and biology for its size.
 Full of interesting wildlife, rich traditions and a vibrant blend of both indigenous and colonial influences.
 All of which combine to give its cuisine, architecture and the very nature of its people a totally unique feel.